-- 1.1 Eligibility for the promotional process for each rank is as follows: - 1.1.1 Corporal must have completed at least 12 months in grade as an Officer II at the time of the written test. - 1.1.2 Sergeant must have completed at least 12 months in grade as a Corporal at the time of the written test. - 1.1.3 1st Sergeant or Lieutenant must have completed at least 6 months in their current grade at the close of the filing date.
-However, personnel will not be eligible for promotion until they have completed 12 months in their current grade. - 1.2 A current overall "Satisfactory" on their Employee Performance Evaluation is required in order for an employee to be eligible to participate in the promotional process.
+1.1 Eligibility for the promotional process for each rank is as follows:

+1.1.1 Corporal - must have completed at least 12 months in grade as an Officer II at the time of the written test.

+1.1.2 Sergeant - must have completed at least 12 months in grade as a Corporal at the time of the written test.

+1.1.3 1st Sergeant - must have completed at least 6 months in their current rank at the close of the filing date.
+However, personnel will not be eligible for promotion until they have completed 12 months in their current rank.

+1.1.4 Lieutenant - there is no time in grade requirement for 1st Sergeants to participate in the testing process.
+However, personnel will not be eligible for promotion until they have successfully completed their 6-month probationary period in their current rank.

+1.2 A current overall "Satisfactory" on their Employee Performance Evaluation is required in order for an employee to be eligible to participate in the promotional process.
 Anyone not receiving a "Satisfactory" will not be eligible to participate in the promotional process.
-Supervisor's must ensure a "Satisfactory" score was received before forwarding a Special Report indicating a desire to participate in the promotional process. - 1.3 Lateral entrants must meet the requirements in TSHRS policy, successfully complete probationary period, and complete a minimum of two (2) years as an MDTA Police Officer II at the time of the written test to be eligible for participation in the promotional process.
+Supervisor's must ensure a "Satisfactory" score was received before forwarding a Special Report indicating a desire to participate in the promotional process.

+1.3 Lateral entrants must meet the requirements in TSHRS policy, successfully complete probationary period, and complete a minimum of two (2) years as an MDTA Police Officer II at the time of the written test to be eligible for participation in the promotional process.